tilln/jmeter-iso8583/README.md

 ```

 If only the first log line is present, no response was received (case 1 above).

+It is possible that the Channel did not interpret the received byte sequence correctly, for example
+the first bytes that contain the message lengths, and therefore does not recognise the end of the message.
+Double-check that the *Channel Class* is appropriate!
+Consider using Wireshark or similar tools to confirm whether and what data arrives at the TCP port.

 It is likely that the request is incorrectly formed and the remote system discarded it,
 so checking its logs/traces may be helpful.
 Double-check the *Packager Configuration* file!